IBM/cloudant-kafka-connector/docs/configuration-reference-changes-source.md

 * Type: `string`

 ## `cloudant.since`
-Last update sequence identifier to resume from.
-Identified sequence number is included in the result set.
-See "last_seq" parameter in Cloudant _changes API documentation for details.
+The sequence ID from which to start processing the changes feed.
+Defaults to starting from the beginning of the changes feed.
+Ignored if the connector is restarting, in which case the last committed offset will be used.
+Valid values are "0" (all changes from beginning of the changes feed), "now" (all changes from current point in time), or a Cloudant _changes sequence ID.

 * Type: `string`
 * Default: `0`